 While it may be little solace, it's useful to stop bashing ourselves for "failing" to have ended inequality or “fixed” our broken economic system, yet.

 And it's equally important that we remember that Occupy was more immediately preceded by decades of unrecognized work, by thoughtful people in the activism scene, union world, and NGO sector.
 Why?
 Because we need to pay attention to their absence.
-Some of them tried valiantly to get involved.
+Some of them tried valiantly to get involved and found it impossible.
 But comparatively few of them dropped what they were doing — or rather redirected it — so as to lend their skills towards finessing the first big movement focused on class in a very long time.

 We really should be asking ourselves, and them, why.